-- Develop the quality and range of woodland tourism products to fit the changing needs of potential visitors seeking a wide range of high quality and value for money experiences. - Promote an attractive, accessible woodland environment in which to stay, play and relax. - Encourage tourism stakeholders in and around Moray's woodlands to work effectively, identifying opportunities for collaborative projects and initiatives which contribute to a better tourist experience - Encourage woodland tourism businesses to sign up to relevant Visit Scotland Welcome schemes - Support communities and stakeholders to develop and implement local tourism projects - Encourage innovative approaches to managing and maintaining our woodlands' recreational infrastructure to sustain use and accessibility
+- Develop the quality and range of woodland tourism products to fit the changing needs of potential visitors seeking a wide range of high quality and value for money experiences - Promote an attractive, accessible woodland environment in which to stay, play and relax - Encourage tourism stakeholders in and around Moray's woodlands to work effectively, identifying opportunities for collaborative projects and initiatives which contribute to a better tourist experience - Encourage the promotion and advertisement of Moray forest recreation resources - Encourage woodland tourism businesses to sign up to relevant Visit Scotland Welcome schemes - Support communities and stakeholders to develop and implement local tourism projects - Encourage innovative approaches to managing and maintaining our woodlands' recreational infrastructure to sustain use and accessibility

 In 2015 more than 700,000 tourists visited Moray, contributing more than £100m to the Moray economy.
 It is acknowledged that although they are well used, visits to our woodlands are predominantly by local visitors.

-This strategy recognises the important role our forests and woodlands make towards Moray's tourism economy.
-It seeks to support and enable continued development of our woodland tourism offer through partnerships, collaboration and empowering and encouraging communities, woodland owners, and other stakeholders.
-It is recognised that private landowner's have supported recreation, tourism and access by investing in maintaining their forests.
+This strategy recognises the important role our forests and woodlands make towards Moray's tourism economy and the significant role the National Forest Estate has played in the visitor experience.
+The historic environment can play a positive role in the management, promotion and interpretation of Moray's woodland such as World War II heritage and should be protected from inappropriate development.